 Building a Fragrance Wardrobe: How to Layer Scents and Choose Scents for Each Occasion

-Why a Fragrance Wardrobe Outperforms a Single Signature Scent
+Why a Fragrance Wardrobe Outperforms a Single Scent

-Relying on a single signature scent can limit your fragrance experience.
-For instance, wearing a heavy oriental fragrance to the gym can be overpowering, while a light citrus scent might fade too quickly during a formal event.
-By curating a small collection of scents, you ensure that you have the best scents for a fragrance wardrobe tailored to different contexts.
+While a single scent can serve as a personal trademark, it has limitations.
+For example, wearing a heavy oriental fragrance to the gym can be overpowering, while a light citrus scent may fade quickly during a formal evening.
+A well-curated collection allows you to select the right scent for each context, maximizing its longevity and impact.

 The Occasion-Based Scent Framework